kbharath21/SRISHTI_assignments/SRISHTI_Assignment_2_LLM_finetuning_querybased/README.md

+# SRISHTI24:
+My Research and Submissions for the IIIT-H SRISHTI24 under mentor C.K.
+Raju Sir

-# SRISHTI24: Llama 2 Fine-Tuning Guide
+Llama 2 Fine-Tuning Guide

-Welcome to the Llama 2 Fine-Tuning Guide by SRISHTI24!
+Welcome to the Llama 2 Fine-Tuning Guide !
 This comprehensive guide will walk you through the process of fine-tuning the Llama 2 model for your specific task.
 Whether you're a researcher, developer, or enthusiast, this guide will equip you with the knowledge and tools to optimize the Llama 2 model to meet your needs.

 ## Overview